AI-READI/pyfairdatatools/docs/index.md

-# Project Overview
+# Overview

-pyfairdatatools is a Python package for working with FAIR data.
-A collection of helpful functions for extracting, transforming raw data, generating relevant metadata files and validating the data and metadata files against the FAIR data principles.
+`pyfairdatatools` is a Python package that includes functions of [fairhub.io](https://fairhub.io) for making data FAIR.
+This consists of a collection of helpful functions for extracting, transforming raw data, generating relevant metadata files and validating the data and metadata files against the FAIR guidelines adopted by the AI-READI project.

+Beside supporting [fairhub.io](https://fairhub.io), our aim is that the package can be used by anyone wanting to make their data FAIR according to the AI-READI FAIR guidelines.

 ## Installation

-To install pyfairdatatools, run this command in your terminal:
+To install `pyfairdatatools`, run this command in your terminal:

 If you use a dependency manager (such as [pipenv](https://pipenv.pypa.io/en/latest/), [poetry](https://python-poetry.org/), or [conda](https://docs.conda.io/en/latest/)), you can install as follows: